I have noticed a lot of these posts on Facebook lately:

 I love this sort of work, where you think something is one thing but it’s actually another!
 I find it mind-blowing that he is able to create these images – I can barely draw anything so this kind of talent is beyond my comprehension!

 But then, in trying to find this artist I came across something even more surprising.
 Some really great graffiti, that is also hyper realistic.
 It is from the legendary UK graffiti legends, the Graffiti Kings, and my favourite of theirs is this one:

 Not only does it look great, but it has a great message.
 I love stuff like this, where it makes you think without being patronising or terrible.
 Who would have thought graffiti could be so beautiful?
 I am much like everyone else and have images of young, hooded men spraying horrible lettering on trains when I think of graffiti, but these images have really changed my mind.

-So when you inevitable see the same post that I’ve been seeing, give your friends less conventional artists to post work from!
-Not only will it help artists get off the ground, it may help broaden their horizons.
+So when you inevitably see the same post that I’ve been seeing, give your friends less conventional artists to post work from!
+Not only will it help artists get off the ground, it may also help broaden their horizons.